jewelvelasquez/State_Of_Matter_Simple_Website/README.md

 ITE306-Module21-Velasquez_Jewel

 1. Run stateofmatter-website.py.
+2. Copy the URL/Link.
-2. Explore the website by selecting an option in the navigation bar.
+3. Explore the website by selecting an option in the navigation bar.
-3. Enjoy...
+Enjoy...